verrazzano/docs/content/en/docs/customize/opensearch.md

 - `Memory`

-   8 GiB of memory for every 100 GiB of your storage requirement for lighter workloads.
+   8 GiB of memory for every 100 GiB of your storage requirement.

 - `JVM heap memory`